Dedicated Legislator

 Waverly activism and City Hall.

-Regina worked closely with community organizations, faith partners and elected officials to advocate for construction funding to expand the Waverly Elementary/Middle School and additional focused on building stronger school curriculum.
-To enhance her leadership ability, Regina received training and attended workshops in the areas of housing code violations, community organizing and outreach, emergency response, gangs, and community mediation.
-Interested in the amenities of the community, Regina joined the Waverly Main Street Board of Directors in 2009, later becoming president, working tirelessly with the board to educate and promote the Greenmount Shopping district to the surrounding communities.
-She has worked with the community, and surrounding communities, to fight nuisance businesses and liquor establishments.
+But Regina wasn’t done there.
+She continued to work closely with community organizations, faith partners and elected officials to advocate for promised funding to construct and expand the Waverly Elementary/Middle School, as well as work to build stronger school curriculum.
+To enhance her leadership abilities, Regina received training and attended workshops on housing code violations, community organizing and outreach, emergency response, gang activity, and community mediation.
+Interested in continuing her community advocacy, Regina joined the Waverly Main Street Board of Directors in 2009, later became president, and continued working tirelessly with the board to educate and promote the Greenmount shopping district to the surrounding communities.
+She worked to support current businesses, bring in new businesses, and fight nuisance businesses and liquor establishments in the District.
+In 2015, Regina and her Waverly neighbors rallied their community to declare to Baltimore City Government that “crime is a public health crisis” after two children were shot on her street, one fatally, within a year and a half of one another.

-Regina worked for Strong City Baltimore as the Director of the Adult Learning Center, 2015 - 2019, where she connected the dots between adult education and Baltimore City’s most pressing challenges.
+From 2010 to 2015, Regina worked for the City of Baltimore in the Office of the City Council President as a Community Liaison.
+In this role, Regina represented the City Council President in the Northeast communities, and strengthened her leadership and advocacy abilities.
+From 2015 to 2019, Regina worked for Strong City Baltimore as the Director of the Adult Learning Center, where she connected the dots between adult education and Baltimore City’s most pressing challenges.

 Your neighbor.

-Regina LOVES city life and the 43A District!
-She spends time at the year round Waverly Farmers Market on Saturday mornings enjoying strong coffee, decadent pies, fresh vegetables, dangerously sinful biscuits and fragrant oils.
-She rides her bike in the spring, summer and fall to Lake Montebello, Druid Lake Park, Bike Party, City Pools, Friday evening dance outings and social events with friends.
+After 20+ years in Baltimore, Regina LOVES city life and all that District 43A has to offer!
+She spends time year-round at the Saturday morning 32nd Street Farmers Market, enjoying strong coffee, decadent pies, fresh vegetables, dangerously sinful biscuits and fragrant oils.
+She rides her bike in the spring, summer and fall to Lake Montebello, Druid Lake Park, on the Baltimore Bike Party outings, to the City Pools, and to Friday evening dance outings and social events with friends.

-Regina doesn’t miss the opportunity to enjoy city events like Light City downtown and in her community; and loves the sounds of reggae and soca on E. 33rd Street when the annual Caribbean Festival parades to Clifton Park in June.
+Regina doesn’t miss the opportunity to enjoy events across the City and in her community.
+She loves the sounds of reggae and soca at the annual Baltimore Washington Caribbean One Carnival Festival in Clifton Park, and she attends the Baltimore Book Festival in Waverly each fall.
 Regina loves to eat, and makes her way around the district with family and friends to the many restaurants and carry-outs on Greenmount, St. Paul, York Road, Harford Road, North Avenue and the Avenue in Hampden.

-There is so much to do in the 43A District, and Regina does a lot of it.
+There is so much to do in District 43A, and Regina loves all of it.
 She hopes to see you out and about in the district!